bion/ko/README.md

 # ko
-A composition library to aid in writing declaritive scores for [Overtone](http://overtone.github.io/).
+A composition library to aid in writing declarative scores for [Overtone](http://overtone.github.io/).
 ## Usage Example

 ```clojure